 Michelle Badash, MS

-Symptoms of deafness in infants may be noted at these stages:
+Symptoms of deafness in infants and toddlers may be noted at these stages:

 All children, including newborns, should be screened for hearing loss.